-E. The fees charged by the Police Department for the purpose of conducting fingerprint-based criminal record background checks shall be established by a vote of the Board of Selectmen.
+E. The fees charged by the Police Department for the purpose of conducting fingerprint-based criminal record background checks shall be established by a vote of the Select Board members.
 The Town Treasurer shall periodically consult with Town Counsel and the Department of Revenue, Division of Local Services regarding the proper municipal accounting of those fees.